{embed passage: '_Add Capitalization Insert'}

 </blockquote>

-`{oneOfInsert}` takes an array of text items, called _choices_, and randomly shows one of
+`{oneOfInsert}` takes an array of text items, called _choices_, and shows one of

 selected, the same text won't be shown twice in a row.
 That is, the insert